-Also, each species have different properties in terms of it tensile and compressive strengths, hardness, yield modulus, etc.
+Also, each species have different properties in terms of it tensile and compressive strengths, hardness, yield modulus and more.

-Anyway, as wood equilibrates to a low RH it shrinks – stressing the wood.
+As wood equilibrates to a low RH it shrinks – stressing the wood.
 It’s not a foregone conclusion that it will crack, but it certainly has a higher propensity to do so.

 About cracking guitars (makes us shiver down the spine)

 Guitars can and do crack when there is a lack of humidity.
 Not all guitars will, but trust us they absolutely do.
 Take a look online… Taylor Guitars – one of the greats – has a video series on repairing an excessively dry guitar with cracks… One would like to think Taylor know what they are talking about…